ariqmuh/ariqmuh.github.io/_posts/2021-10-21-customer-segmentation.md

 ![Data Scheme]({{ site.url }}{{ site.baseurl }}/images/data_scheme.JPG)

+# • Business Problem :

+1. How to segment the customers at Olist marketplace so we can divide customers based on their shopping behaviour?
+2. What kind of treatment for each cluster to increase retention rate customer?

 # • Model
 In this section, we use Recency, Frequency, and Monetary from customers.
 These three things can describe the transaction behavior of a customer.
 The meaning of RFM itself is: